Skip to Main Content

 Assistive technology available in libraries

-This is a new room on the first floor for students registered with the Accessibility & Disability Resource Centre.
+This is a room on the first floor for students registered with the Accessibility & Disability Resource Centre.
 Book the Assistive Technology Room.

 Single Study Room 2